codedevotional/articles/naming.md

 You have a couple of options.

-[Add prose about "the domain of your application" or "your application domain", the names your customers and product people use, etc.]

 You can change the name and all its dependents throughout your codebase.
-This works if your tests are robust and there are no message sends that aren't revealed by tests, grepping, or tooling.[^3][^4]
+This works if your tests are robust and there are no message sends that aren't revealed by tests, grepping, or tooling.[^3] and [^4]

 You might decide to live with the lie, implementing the new functionality without changing the function name.
 Your name then professes that the function behaves in way that it actually doesn't.
 This decision is the quickest to implement.
 It might appease your product team, but in terms of software engineering, it's kicking the can down the road.
 You're accruing technical debt and confusing your peers.